djh20/ardleaf/README.md

 ## Application
 When starting the application, it will search through all com ports until it finds an arduino.

+This is being developed on a 2011 Nissan Leaf ZE0, using the diagram below.
 ![Wiring](Images/wiring.jpg)
 ![Image of application](Images/application.jpg)